foxssake/netfox/docs/tutorials/ticking-in-sync.md

 handle to make everything smoother, but that can be actually counter-intuitive.
 Some kinds of simulations can be sensitive to varying tickrates, and often the actual tickrate doesn't even need to be that high.
-For slower games, you may be able to get away with 30 ticks per second.
+For slower games, you may be able to get away with 30 ticks per second, instead of trying to push through 1200 updates per second over the Atlantic.

 Note that this tickrate can differ from the game's render rate or *frames per second* you see on the screen.
 For rendering, games generally either try to